Non Seasonal | Season 27 | Raiment Of A Thousand Storms | Monk | Group | Solo | Push | Console | A-tier

 Pull enemies together and try to form a good pack, utilize your Cyclone Strike to group enemies up on a Oculus Ring if available.
 Once we have a decent pack it's time to get them together and go through our cycle to do damage.

-Cast Dashing Strike and Cyclone Strike every 6 and 5 seconds respectively to keep the buffs up.
+Cast Dashing Strike every 6 to keep the buff up.

 Use Mantra of Salvation when you start losing health.